 The Endowment Trust was established in 1980 to improve and benefit UUSS and strengthen our congregation's long term vitality.
 Each year a percentage of the Trust's income is spent for special, nonrecurring needs of UUSS.

 We regularly review financial statements; track investment balances, make financial policy recommendations, and submit an annual budget proposal to the Board of Trustees.
 The Congregation votes to approve or reject the budget proposed by the Board.
-Monthly meetings are open to members and friends.
+Monthly meetings, on the 2nd Wednesday of each month at 6 p.m., are open to members and friends.